tommeier/bootstrap-db/README.md

   * This has been quickly rebuilt from a ridiculously old project of mine (http://github.com/tommeier/bootstrap).
 This should be refactored into proper objects and expose classes as well as rake tasks.
 Fully tested.
   * Proper mapping of parameter for dumping (eg. --username) to database config
   * List required attributes for each database (like `host` and raise on missing)
+  * Load config once, and apply a bunch of custom items.
+For instance, mysql default bootstrap should be a *.sql file and the default for postgres should be *.dump for faster loads

 ## Contributing